ann-rod/coe332-homework/homework05/README.md

     - '-d' runs the portal in the background.
     - '-p 6426:6379' specifies which of your local ports (here we used 6424) will connect to the default container port (6379).
     - '-v $(pwd)/data:/data:rw' this section mounts the current directory into the container to be edited by the database in read/write (rw) mode.
 The '-v' flag indicates that you wish to mount a directory, and what follows is the local path you wish to mount.
 Notice that we added '/data' at the end to allow the database to create a data folder to add to.
+    - '--name=<username>-redis' allows the user to name the server so that it is easier to locate.
+    - 'redis:6' refers to the default image of the redis database that Docker contains.
+    - '--save 1 1' tells the database to store its backups at a rate of 1 backup every 1 second, respectively.
+These backups will save to the data folder that we allowed the database to create.

 ## Dockerfile